AliRezaJoodi/Electronics_Modules/RF_NRF24L01/README.md

-## NRF24L01 Convert Board for use with 5V
+## NRF24L01 Convert Board For Use With 5V
 I tested it for many times and worked great.

 Note: Included schematic and PCB layout with Altium Designer